Mike Parson: Death penalty

 As governor, Parson never granted clemency in a death penalty case.

 In April 2024, Parson denied clemency to Brian Dorsey, who pleaded guilty to a 2006 double murder.
 More than 70 prison workers had requested that Parson commute Dorsey's sentence due to his rehabilitation.
 Advocates for Dorsey, including jurors from his trial, legislators, and a former Missouri Supreme Court justice, also identified improper legal proceedings as a reason to commute Dorsey's sentence.
 Dorsey was executed by lethal injection.

 In September 2024, Parson dissolved a board of inquiry that investigated whether death row inmate Marcellus Williams was innocent in the murder of Felicia Gayle in 1998.
 The local prosecutor from the office that convicted Williams had expressed support for overturning his guilty verdict.
 No forensic evidence linked Williams to the crime scene.
 The verdict relied heavily on testimony from two witnesses who Williams's defenders say had incentives to blame him; one allegedly wished to claim reward money, and the other was a jailhouse informant who bargained for a shorter prison sentence.
 Parson said it was "time to move forward" with the execution, saying another delay would be "deferring justice, leaving a victim's family in limbo, and solving nothing".
-Williams was executed on September 24, 2024.
+Despite public outcry, Williams was executed on September 24, 2024.